tarbs/AWS-dynamic-DNS/README.md

 *   IAM permissions to be able to create a new IAM role that has access to Route53.

 The deployment will set up its own IAM role that only has the minimum Route53 permissions required to perform the DNS updates - your administrative access will not be used by the API.

+##TODO

+* Make the Dynamic DNS address to be updated an API parameter to be supplied on each call (to enable the API to handle multiple DNS addresses)
+* Add some simple Dynamic DNS client utils for different platforms.